skills59/DevOps-s2e2/README.md

 3- created my Jenkins server on the linux EC2

-4 - connect my Github woth ansible
+4 - connect my Github with jenkins

 5- in Progress LOL